rustielin/rustielin/README.md

 ### Hi I'm Rustie 👋

 🔭 I'm a production engineer at [Aptos Labs](https://aptoslabs.com).
-I work on large-scale blockchain performance and chaos testing infrastructure, o11y, deployments, and devinfra.
+I specialize in large-scale blockchain performance and chaos testing infrastructure, o11y, deployments, and DevInfra / release.
+Nowadays I'm working on indexing infrastructure.

 💬 You might be looking for some links:
 * [Github](https://github.com/rustielin)